sdecima/javascript-detect-element-resize/README.md

 A Cross-Browser, Event-based, Element Resize Detection.

-In short, this implementation does NOT use an internal timer to detect size changes (as most implementations I found).
+In short, this implementation does NOT use an internal timer to detect size changes (as most implementations I found do).
+It uses [MutationObservers][4] if supported by the browser, and [overflow and underflow events][2] if not.
+It also uses the ['onresize' event][5] on IE10 and below.

 About the libraries
 ===================